Acidmanic/CoreDaemon/Readme.md

  * daemon install
  * daemon uninstall
  * daemon help

 For example if your application name is Example, after it has been built, you would call

 ```bash
 	sudo ./Example daemon install
 ```

+ For install scripts, cicds and etc. You can add 'init-rc' or 'unit' argument to both install and uninstall commands.
+These arguments will override the default installation method. __init-rc__ will install/uninstall the select-case script in /etc/init.d/service-name, and __unit__ will
+ install/uninstall the service unit file in /etc/systemd/system/servce-name.service.

 Limitations
 ============

- * For now, the library only woks on Linux, and only linux distributions supporting init.d daemons.
+ * For now, the library only woks on Linux.
  * The code has been tested on Ubuntu
  * Since CoreDaemon writes on System files, calling your application with daemon commands must be elevated. (use sudo or call by root user)